May 31 is National Macaroon Day.

 Mr. Kipling Six Macaroons commercial (1978)

 Back to the Passover macaroons with which I am familiar: In this video, Rabbi Yonah buys a small package of macaroons and then complains that there is too much packaging and that the macaroons are too small.
-(Then he should buy the larger kind that come in the can, fer cryin’ out loud, instead of the tiny little packages.)
+(There’s a solution for that: Buy the large cans instead of the tiny little packages!)

 Rabbi Yonah’s critique of Streit’s macaroons